-Introduction to editing and proofreading
+Introduction to our Japanese and Italian editing and proofreading service

 Such a check is not always sufficient, though.
-In practice, the more critical eye of a second person (e.g. a linguist dedicated to editing or another translator) can detect the smallest of errors that manage to slip past the repeated checks of the translator.
+In practice, the more critical eye of a second person (e.g. a linguist dedicated to editing or another freelance translator) can detect the smallest of errors that manage to slip past the repeated checks of the translator.
 In other words, translators acting as reviewers possess a special knack for discovering the mistakes of others, although they may still fail to notice their own.

-But sometimes these are very real risks, making it prudent to have the translation checked by another professional to avoid situations where a serious mistake may result in injury or death—or simply damage the reputation of the client.
-Such checks are necessary because translators are only human and mistakes will happen occasionally, although it is important to note that editors are not infallible, either.
+But sometimes these are real risks, making it prudent to have the translation checked by another professional to avoid situations where a serious mistake may result in injury or death—or simply damage the reputation of the client.
+Such checks are necessary because translators are only human and mistakes will happen occasionally, although it is important to note that professional editors are not infallible, either.

 With all that said, it is important to fully understand the differences between editing and proofreading.
 Despite the fact that many professionals and translation companies use the terms interchangeably, they are not the same thing.

-What is editing?
+What is Editing?

-Also referred to as a bilingual check (or even “cross check” or “native check” in Japan), this process aims to correct and improve an existing translation by comparing it to the source text.
+Also referred to as a bilingual check (or “cross check” or even native check in Japan), this process aims to correct and improve an existing translation by comparing it to the source text.
 Clients typically request editing to ensure that a translation correctly reflects the source content, especially in cases where inaccuracies, improper register, or a general unsuitability for the target audience could cause serious health and safety problems or otherwise reflect poorly on the client.

 Consequently, editors must be very well versed in both the source and target languages and have access to the source text.